asawaarin0/iOS-Projects/README.md

 GuessTheFlag- A quiz game app that presents the users with the name of a country and images of 3 different flags.
 Users have to select the flag matching the country in order to increase their score.
 The various flag-images are obtained by using the Geognos World Countries API.

+AICrosswordSolver - An app that allows users to select a crossword structure and get it solved by using words from an included wordset.The Maintaining Arc-Consistency algorithm is used to solve the crosswords.